-In this category are methods of meditation over elementary forms like triangles and Mandalas or Lotus Flowers, of pictures of deities or buddhas or masters, later over cosmic mandalas with a great variety of forms and colours.
+In this category are methods of meditation over elementary forms like triangles and Mandalas or Lotus - Flowers, of pictures of deities or buddhas or masters, later over cosmic mandalas with a great variety of forms and colours.

 Such visualisations make use of the lawful contents of colour and its meaning, and of form and force and of the qualities of those forces. (the Feng Shui offers to this a disputed explanation).

-Especially in Tantrism (Mandala, Yantra) and even in tantric Buddhism (Vajrayana) such visual meditations belong to the practice.
+Especially in Tantrism (Mandala, Yantra) and even in tantric Buddhism (Vajrayana) and Daoism such visual meditations belong to the practice.
 Generally these techniqs were used by progressed aspirants with trained abilities of visualization and imagination.

 The simultaneous use of sound, colour and meaning makes these exercises much more effective, but because they are difficult to practice, the practise of the single aspects will mostly be necessary before that.

-In hinduism the meaning and the colours and characteristics of the deities were exactly explained by a real guru before initiation(diksha).
+In hinduism, the meaning and the colours and characteristics of the deities were exactly explained by a real guru before initiation(diksha).

 - The cambrige handbooks of consciousness : Chapt.
 9 .
 Meditation and the neuroscience of Consciousness: An Introduction; Antoine Lutz, John D. Dunne, and Richard J. Davidson (PDF), ISBN-10: 0521674123